-- When referring to a specific Hyperledger software project, do use the full project name (e.g., “Acme uses Hyperledger Iroha”) and do refer to it as a “framework” or a “module,” as appropriate (e.g., “the Hyperledger Iroha framework”, “the Hyperledger Blockchain Explorer module”).
+- When referring to a specific Hyperledger software project, do use the full project name (e.g., “Acme uses Hyperledger Iroha”) and do refer to it as a “framework” or a “tool,” as appropriate (e.g., “the Hyperledger Iroha framework”, “the Hyperledger Explorer tool”).

 - Do help promote Hyperledger in a vendor-neutral way.
 Where necessary to highlight the initial code contributor, do use the name of the codebase followed by “the technology initially contributed by …” (e.g., “Hyperledger Fabric, the technology initially contributed by …”).
 Do mention that there are __ projects hosted by the Hyperledger organization when mentioning one specific project, where possible (the current number of projects hosted can be found at hyperledger.org).

 - Do let Hyperledger staff know if you plan an event or are putting out a press release centered around or mentioning Hyperledger and contact us if you have any questions about proper trademark use.
 Do introduce a meetup or event with the short Hyperledger official introductory presentation, available at https://drive.google.com/open?id=0Bz1YdkaP6DJtTDN6MXZOWUVuZTA .